Corporate Social Responsibility and Sustainability

 With the help of our IT-based sustainability management system, we again gathered comprehensive data and information in near real-time in 2014 for Group sustainability reporting.
 At the same time, we expanded our sustainability management system to further increase transparency and the quality of the data, so that we can monitor CSR risks more easily and better identify CSR opportunities.

 Our Code of Conduct, which is applicable throughout the Group, provides guidance for our employees in the event of legal and ethical challenges in their daily work.
 It embodies the Group values of customer focus, top performance, creating value, renewability, respect, responsibility and sustainability.
 All employees are equally responsible for adhering to these principles.

 International conventions, regulations and internal rules are also key guidelines for our conduct.
 We also acknowledge our commitment to the “Declaration on Social Rights and Industrial Relationships at Volkswagen” (Volkswagen Social Charter), the Charter on Labor Relations and the Temporary Work Charter, all of which address fundamental human rights, labor standards and principles.

 Strategic stakeholder management

-The many and varied CSR projects initiated and managed by the Volkswagen Group around the world are based on the following key principles:
+The Volkswagen group initiates and manages a variety of CSR projects around the world, which are based on the following key principles:

 - They are compatible with the Group’s principles while at the same time addressing a specific local or regional issue.